IsaacLance/422group7/README.md

 ## Installation

-This application is implemented in Python ver 3.6.
+This application is runnable on MacOS and Windows.
+It is implemented in Python ver 3.6.
 You need Python and PyQt5 to launch this application.
 We recommend using a 64-bit (x64) processor to run the application.

 To install pyqt5 run this bash command: